 CI vs CD: Difference between Continuous Integration and Continuous Delivery?

-This article examines how each of these notions adds to an organisation’s goals of continual innovation and the key differences between them.
+This article will explain the difference between CI vs CD and how each of these notions adds to an organisation’s goals of continual innovation.

 What is DevOps?